% Arabica

-% Arabica, also known as % ΔRΔBICΔ, is a specialty coffee chain brand based in Kyoto, Japan.
+% Arabica, also known as % ΔRΔBICΔ, is an international Japanese specialty coffee chain brand based in Kyoto, Japan.

+The company's international flagship and headquarters are located in Kyoto.
+Its first location opened in Hong Kong in 2013 and, as of June 2025, has grown to 230 locations globally.

 Company history

 The coffee brand was founded by Kenneth Shoji.
 After the Tōhoku earthquake destroyed his house in Fukushima Prefecture in 2011, he moved to Hong Kong.
-As soon as he decided to start a coffee business, he went to Hawaii and purchased a coffee farm.
+After moving, he decided to start a coffee business so he traveled to Hawaii and purchased a coffee farm.
 In 2013, Shoji opened the first % Arabica café in Hong Kong.
-In 2014, % Arabica opened its worldwide flagship store in the Kyoto’s historic Higashiyama district.
-The coffee brand is known for using its custom-made espresso machines, manufactured in Seattle, that provide baristas with more control while creating craft drinks.
+In 2014, the worldwide flagship store in the Kyoto's historic Higashiyama district was opened.
+The store's location also serves as the company's global headquarters location.

 % Arabica was described as "Japan's cult-favorite hit coffee shop" by Eater.